prestodb/presto/presto-docs/src/main/sphinx/connector/hive-security.rst

 Presto can impersonate the end user who is running a query.
-In the case of a user running a query from the command line interface, the end user is the username associated with the Presto cli process or argument to the optional ``--user`` option.
+In the case of a user running a query from the command line interface, the end user is the username associated with the Presto CLI process or argument to the optional ``--user`` option.
 Impersonating the end user can provide additional security when accessing HDFS if HDFS permissions or ACLs are used.